-SCOTT TERRILLION
+SCOTT TERRILLION, '85

-Mr. Terrillion, J.D., is Vice President, Associate General Counsel, and Head of Compliance at Mesoblast Ltd., a regenerative medicine company headquartered in Australia.
-He began his career as Director of Pharmacy at Preferred Care (now MVP Health Care) before joining Boehringer-Ingelheim in 1998.
-He spent 17 years at B-I where he rose to the position of Vice President and Group General Counsel.
+Mr. Terrillion, J.D. is General Counsel at Cara Therapeutics since 2016.
+He oversees Cara's legal and compliance functions and serves as company Secretary.
+Prior to this, he was Vice President and Associate General Counsel at Mesoblast Ltd., a regenerative medicine company.
+He began his career as Director of Pharmacy at Preferred Care (now MVP Health Care) before spending 17 years at Boehringer-Ingelheim in 1998, where he rose to the position of Vice President and Group General Counsel.